siadat/eton/README.md

   * sqlite database storage
   * fast search
-  * quick access using unique aliases
+  * quick and direct access to a note using a unique alias
-  * marking important notes
+  * mark important notes

 ## Install or upgrade